Also on this page: Cycle Routes| Website Links | Bike Hire

 Padstow Cycle Hire - Bike hire located at the start of the Camel Trail in Padstow.

 Pentewan Valley Cycle Hire - Ideal if cycling around Mevagissey and St. Austell.
-Route to the Eden Project available.
+Route to the Eden Project and The Lost Gardens of Heligan available.